Florence Welch: Image

 Welch is known for her distinctive clothing style, often performing concerts wearing light Gucci dresses, barefoot and without jewellery.
 Vogue described her style as Bohemian and called her "the queen of Bohemian style."

-When discussing her fashion style, Welch said that, "For the stage, it's The Lady of Shalott meets Ophelia...mixed with scary gothic bat lady.
+Discussing her fashion style Welch said, "For the stage, it's The Lady of Shalott meets Ophelia... mixed with scary gothic bat lady.
 But in real life I'm kind of prim."
 Welch often mixes artistic influences both in her fashion style and music, with a strong nod towards the style of the Pre-Raphaelite Brotherhood.
 2011 saw Gucci dressing her for her summer tour and a performance at the Chanel runway show at Paris Fashion Week.
 Welch describes 1970s American drag queen troupe the Cockettes and French chanson singer Françoise Hardy as fashion mentors.

-Welch has also named Fleetwood Mac member Stevie Nicks as a musical, fashion and general influence.
+Welch has also named Fleetwood Mac member Stevie Nicks as being a musical, fashion and general influence.
 Welch can sometimes be seen in concert paying homage to Nicks' famous billowing stage dress.

-Welch has spoken about being a "fantasist" as a child, stating, "[I was] constantly reading books, thinking, "I'm not a mermaid.
+Welch has spoken about being a "fantasist" as a child, "[I was] constantly reading books, thinking, "I'm not a mermaid.
 I can't breathe underwater.
 I can't fly."
-One of the saddest and most heartbreaking things is that I remember really wanting to be able to magically change my appearance.", and stated that this impacted her image and sound.
+One of the saddest and most heartbreaking things is that I remember really wanting to be able to magically change my appearance."
+She said that this impacted her image and sound.
 Her style and mannerisms have led fans and the media comparing her to a witch, a mermaid, and a fairy.

 Personal life

-Welch considers herself an introvert, and is passionate about reading and literature.
+Welch considers herself an introvert and is passionate about reading and literature.
 She has held many events with her fan-run book club, Between Two Books.
-"It's a huge generalization to say that all readers are introverts; I'm sure there's a lot of extroverted bookworms out there, but, for me, it's nice to know people of similar inclinations can actually come together in a social way and talk about something that is inherently solitary."
+"It's a huge generalisation to say that all readers are introverts; I'm sure there's a lot of extroverted bookworms out there, but, for me, it's nice to know people of similar inclinations can actually come together in a social way and talk about something that is inherently solitary."

-Although many of her songs contain Christian themes and elements, Welch has said she does not follow any particular religion.
+Although many of her songs contain Christian themes and elements, Welch has said she is an agnostic and does not follow any particular religion.
 "I went to Catholic school, and the first songs I remember liking were hymns.
 I find it's nice to mix the mundane and the magical, the irrelevant with the huge themes.
 Sex, love, death, marriage, guilt—mix that with seeing a huge sky or going for a walk or turning the page of a book.
 Living is dealing with the everyday and the notion that you're going to die."